Chapter 15.04

 15.04.120 Violation—Enforcement.

 The planning director will administer and enforce this chapter, unless otherwise designated under Section 15.04.041(B).
 The planning director or designee may order the discontinuance of unlawful uses of land, buildings or structures; the removal or abatement of unlawful buildings or structures or any unlawful additions or alterations thereto; the discontinuation of construction or preparatory activity leading to an unlawful structure or use of land; or any other action necessary to ensure compliance with this chapter.
+City police officers are also authorized to issue citations to any person who violates any provision of this chapter.
 (Ord.
-92-21 § 2 (part), 1992.)
+92-21 § 2 (part), 1992; Ord.
+13-19 § 20, 2013.)

 15.04.125 Violation—Penalties and remedies.

 A. Violation.
-A violation of provisions of this chapter shall be a civil offense.
-Upon conviction, the court shall levy the appropriate fine of three hundred dollars for each day the violation exists not to exceed one thousand dollars and assess any surcharge required to be imposed under AS 12.55.039.
+A violation of provisions of this chapter shall be an infraction.
+Upon conviction, the court shall levy a fine of three hundred dollars for each day the violation exists up to a maximum fine of one thousand dollars and assess any surcharge required to be imposed under AS 12.55.039.
 Each day that an unlawful act or condition continues constitutes a separate violation.

 B. Remedies.